Road to Emmaus appearance: In art

-Both the encounter on the road and the ensuing supper have been depicted in art, but the supper has received more attention.
+Both the encounter on the road to Emmaus and the ensuing supper have been depicted in art.
+The supper has received more attention.
 Medieval art tends to show a moment before Jesus is recognized; Christ wears a large floppy hat to help explain the initial lack of recognition by the disciples.
 This is often a large pilgrim's hat with badges or, rarely, a Jewish hat.
 However, the depiction of the supper has been a more popular theme, at least since the Renaissance, showing Jesus eating with the disciples.
 Often the moment of recognition is shown.

-Rembrandt's 1648 depiction of the supper builds on the etching that he did six years earlier, in which the disciple on the left had risen, hands clasped in prayer.
+Rembrandt's 1648 painting, Summer at Emmaus depicts the supper, builds on the etching that he did six years earlier, in which the disciple on the left had risen, hands clasped in prayer.
 In both depictions, the disciples are startled and in awe but not in fear.
 The servant is oblivious to the theophanic moment taking place during the supper.

 Caravaggio's painting in London and his painting in Milan were six years apart, and both imitate natural color very well, but both were criticized for lack of decorum.
 Caravaggio depicted Jesus without a beard, and the London painting shows fruits on the table that are out of season.
 Moreover, the inn keeper is shown serving with a hat.

 Some other artists who have portrayed the supper are Jacopo Bassano, Pontormo, Vittore Carpaccio, Philippe de Champaigne, Albrecht Dürer, Benedetto Gennari, Jacob Jordaens, Marco Marziale, Pedro Orrente, Tintoretto, Titian, Velázquez, and Paolo Veronese.
 The supper was also the subject of one of Han van Meegeren's most successful Vermeer forgeries.

 In literary art, the Emmaus theme is treated as early as the 12th century by Durham poet Laurentius in a semidramatic Latin poem.